NekR/offline-plugin/README.md

 > Default: `'changed'`.

 #### `externals: Array<string>`.
 Explicitly marks the assets as _external_ assets that you can cache.
-If cache asset is not one of _webpack's generated assets_ and is not marked explicitly as _external_, you will recive warning about it into console.
+If cache asset is not one of _webpack's generated assets_ and is not marked explicitly as _external_, you will receive warning about it into console.
 To cache external assets, add them to the `caches` object, by default `caches: 'all'` doesn't cache `externals`.

 > Default: `null`
 > **Example value:** `['fonts/roboto.woff']`